-One way that consumers across the country sought out endorphins during long stretches at home full of uncertainty has been through investing in exercise equipment.
+One way that consumers across the country sought out endorphins during long stretches at home full of uncertainty has been through investing in fitness equipment.
 And with stay-at-home orders affecting much of the country for various lengths of time, many consumers turned to online shopping to fill the gym-sized holes in their social schedules.
 News outlets reported on the challenges of finding desired equipment (especially dumbbells) at reasonable prices.
-After my own fraught and expensive attempts to source exercise equipment at the height of the pandemic, I decided to look to TraQline’s data to put quantifiable data to my own anecdotal experience.
-Below, I dig into the data around how the Exercise Equipment market has grown during the pandemic, as well as what specific products are resonating with consumers looking to exercise at home.
+After my own fraught and expensive attempts to source fitness equipment at the height of the pandemic, I decided to look to TraQline’s data to put quantifiable data to my own anecdotal experience.
+Below, I dig into the data around how the Fitness Equipment market has grown during the pandemic, as well as what specific products are resonating with consumers looking to exercise at home.

 Online Goes for Gold

-While the percentage of Exercise Equipment sold online has been increasing steadily year over year since Q1 2019, the last three quarters have seen significant growth.
-In fact, 69 percent of all Exercise Equipment was purchased online in Q4 2020, up from 56 percent a year ago in Q4 2019.
+While the percentage of Fitness Equipment sold online has been increasing steadily year over year since Q1 2019, the last three quarters have seen significant growth.
+In fact, 69 percent of all Fitness Equipment was purchased online in Q4 2020, up from 56 percent a year ago in Q4 2019.
 Perhaps unsurprisingly, Amazon has grown significantly in unit share for the last 4 quarters and currently wins 31 percent of the total market.
 Amazon’s unit share growth is not reflected in its dollar share.

 When isolating just online sales, Amazon is not showing such significant growth in unit share and is losing share in online dollar share.
 This is a strong indication that as shoppers are shifting to purchasing online overall, they are not averse to looking at traditional brick-and-mortar retailers’ online offerings.